-Anterior Cervical Disk Fusion Surgery (ACDF) - My Experience
+Why I Needed Anterior Cervical Disk Fusion Surgery

 ACDF is Used to Correct Narrowing, Compression, Herniation, and Radiculopathy of the Cervical Spine

-An MRI is used to make the final diagnosis for the aforementioned conditions and to confirm the need for surgery.
-Once under general anesthesia, a small 1-2 inch incision is made in the front of the neck and the damaged disks are carefully removed and replaced by either a neurosurgeon or an orthopedic surgeon; (or in my case, a team consisting of both).
-Using various types of materials; mine having been a special glue, consisting of finely ground cadaver bone (allograft), that allows the regeneration and formation of new bone that then completes the fusion and makes it stable.
-Interbody spacers are also used.
-The vertebrae are also held together with cages and screws, like the model shown below and as you can see in my x-ray images.
+An MRI is used to make the final diagnosis and confirm the need for surgery.
+Once under general anesthesia, a 1-2 inch incision is made in the front of the neck.
+The damaged disks are removed and replaced by a neuro or orthopedic surgeon. (or, in my case, a team consisting of both) Various materials (mine a special glue comprised of finely ground cadaver bone; allograft) allow regeneration and formation of new bone.
+The process completes the fusion and makes it stable along with interbody spacers.
+The vertebrae are held together with cages and screws, like the model shown below and in my x-ray images.